 Child Study Centre

-Here at the Child Study Centre we are fascinated by how children learn to talk.
+Here at the Child Study Centre we are fascinated by how children learn to talk, play and make friends.

-How do they go from early gestures and babbling to being able to string sentences together and hold a conversation?
-What are the steps they encounter along the way?
-Our research tries to answer some of these questions!
+How do children go from gestures and babbling to being able to hold conversations, reason with others and make friends?
+What steps do they encounter along the way?
+Our research aims to answer questions like these – and many more!

-We are grateful for the generous help from families, nurseries and schools in the local community who volunteer to participate in our studies.
-If you have a child aged between 0-5 years you can fill in a quick online form to sign up to take part.
+We conduct research at the Centre, as well as in nurseries and schools, and are very grateful for the generous help from all who volunteer to participate in our studies.
+If you have a child aged between 0-5 years, you can fill in a quick online form to sign up and take part.

 What we do

-When humans communicate with each other using language we use a highly complex set of skills and knowledge.
+When humans communicate using language, we use a complex set of skills – we want to find out how and when these develop.

-Find out how you can get involved by volunteering to participate in one of our studies.
+Find out how you and your child can volunteer to take part in one of our studies.

-If you would like to join the volunteer list, you should complete the online registration form.
+If you would like to add your child to the volunteer list, you should complete the online registration form.

-If you join the volunteer list you are not, at this stage, committing to take part in a study.
-You are simply agreeing to be contacted about future studies.
-If we contact you to notify you about a suitable study, you are under no obligation to take part.
+If you join the volunteer list, you are not committing to take part in any studies – you are simply agreeing to be contacted about future studies.
+If we contact you with details of a suitable study, you are under no obligation to take part.

-If you decide that you no longer want to be on the waiting list, you can email us at firstname.lastname@example.org stating that you want to be removed from the database.
+If you decide you no longer want to be on the database, email us at email@example.com stating you want your name to be removed.

 More about our studies